 Another mom in the room took issue with Cooper’s remarks and shared them with me.

-The mom lives in Wake County and asked not to be identified, has two children enrolled in the opportunity scholarship program.
+The mom, who lives in Wake County and asked not to be identified, has two children enrolled in the Opportunity Scholarship Program.
 She said she considered Cooper’s remarks to be, “an insult to the thousands of low-income parents” like her who are taking advantage of the opportunity scholarship program.

 She also said that “My children deserve every opportunity to be matched to a school that is the best fit for them.
 My husband and I are responsible for their education choices, not the state of North Carolina and we as parents hold our choice of school accountable every single day.”